viktor0018/bulletin-board.test/README.md

 All attempts of registration are checked with Google ReCaptcha

 Email and phone fields are unique for all users.
-After registration you will recieve email with verification link.
+After registration you will recieve an email with a verification link.
 (Implemented with the native laravel functionality)

 <a name="list"/>